massoncheg/forgejo-docs/docs/user/repo-permissions.md

 Each unit is configured to have one of these 3 permission levels:

-- No Access: Members cannot view or take any other action on this unit.
+- No Access: Members cannot view or take any other action on this unit when the repository is private.
 - Read: Members can view the unit and perform standard actions for that unit (See the Read column under [Collaborators](#collaborators)).
 - Write: Members can view the unit and execute write actions for that unit (See the Write column under [Collaborators](#collaborators)).

+> **Note**: all team members with access to a private repository are trusted with viewing partial data related to this repository on all units.
+For instance if a team is configured with **No Access** to issues, they will not be able to add a comment on an issue but they will be able to see the partial information about the issues when browsing the dashboard of the organization.

 When a team is configured to have administrator access, this is specified, and you cannot change units.
 The team will have admin permissions (See the Admin column under _Collaborators_).

-Currently, there are six units that can be configured:
+Currently, the following units that can be configured:

 - Code: access source code, files, commits, and branches.
 - Issues: organize bug reports, tasks, and milestones.